junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_review_report.md

 ### Additional Work

-  We've met with Wilson Catalyst mentors to go through a demo of our app various times, receiving important feedback for further implementation goals.
-We have made changes to our Epics and implementation goals within the Sprint Journal and our issue tracker.
-This is the figma demonstration that we introduced at our catalyst pitch and have been modeling the MVP after in Swift UI: [Demo](https://tinyurl.com/elephant-app25)
+  We've met with and presented to Wilson Catalyst mentors to go through a demo of our app various times, receiving important feedback for further implementation goals.
+We have made changes to our Epics and implementation goals within our issue tracker.
+This is the Figma demonstration that we introduced at our catalyst pitch and have been modeling the MVP after in Swift UI: [Demo](https://tinyurl.com/elephant-app25).